Rosacea treatment in Lehi, Utah

 Eye Symptoms

-Eye symptoms such as a gritty sensation in the eye can also be a sign of ocular rosacea and warrant ophthalmology consultation.
+Eye symptoms such as a gritty sensation in the eye can also be a sign of ocular rosacea and warrant an ophthalmology consultation.

 Visible Blood Vessels